Estimated reading time: 6 minutes

 Correction: First cruise this year!!

-Puerto Vallarta is a resort town on Mexico’s Pacific coast, in Jalisco state.
-It is known for its beaches, water sports and nightlife scene.
-Its cobblestone center is home to the ornate Nuestra Señora de Guadalupe church, boutique shops and a range of restaurants and bars.
-El Malecón is a beachside promenade with contemporary sculptures, as well as bars, lounges and nightclubs.
+Puerto Vallarta is a resort town on Mexico’s Pacific coast in Jalisco state.
+It is known for its beaches, water sports, and nightlife.
+The city’s cobblestone center is home to the ornate Nuestra Señora de Guadalupe church, boutique shops, and various restaurants and bars.
+El Malecón is a beachside promenade with contemporary sculptures, bars, lounges, and nightclubs.

 Happy Eighth Anniversary!

-Today we departed the ship at 10:00 am and headed for the area to the west of the city.
-We caught the bus on the pier and drove for about 40 minute.
+Today, we departed the ship at 10:00 am and headed for the area west of the city.
+We caught the bus on the pier and drove for about 40 minutes.

-We drove along Mazatlán’s Malecón which is one of the longest oceanfront boardwalks in the world, stretching over 21 kilometers.
+We drove along Mazatlán’s Malecón, one of the longest oceanfront boardwalks in the world, stretching over 21 kilometers.
 It is perfect for a leisurely walk or bike ride while enjoying breathtaking views of the Pacific Ocean.

-Our first stop was at a cacao plantation.
-Mexico only produces about 1% of the worlds cacao.
-The government is attempting to raise that percentage.
+Our first stop was a cacao plantation.
+Mexico produces only about 1% of the world’s cacao, but the government is attempting to increase that percentage.

 The Cacao Plantation is relatively new.

-They facility provided a detailed history beginning 5000 BC with the Mayans.
-Cacao was brought to Europe in the mid 1750’s and they made terrific progress in the use of cacao.
-They did unfortunately begin to add processed sugar instead of raw sugar.
+The facility provided a detailed history beginning in 5000 BC with the Mayans.
+Cacao was brought to Europe in the mid-1750s, and they made terrific progress in using cacao.
+They did, unfortunately, begin to add processed sugar instead of raw sugar.
 We bought some 80% cacao bars.

-Mary and I read every sign and it was quite interesting.
+Mary and I read every sign, and it was pretty interesting.

 Looking good!

 The cacao pod is large and comes from the limbs of the tree.
 The tree lasts 50 years.
-Cacao trees grow in a limited geographical zone, of about 20° to the north and south of the Equator.
-The cacao pod need a mot of humidity to grow.
+Cacao trees grow in a limited geographical zone of about 20° to the north and south of the Equator.
+The cacao pod needs a lot of humidity to grow.

-A typical pod contains 30 to 40 beans and about 400 dried beans are required to make one pound (450 g) of chocolate.
+A typical pod contains 30 to 40 beans; about 400 dried beans are required to make one pound (450 g) of chocolate.
 Read here for more information.

 The Cacao Pods grow all over the tree.